sl-design-system/components/website/src/categories/components/toggle-button/usage.md

 ## When not to use

 ### Toggling Features or Settings
-In forms or settings panels, it's important to meet user expectations for consistency and clarity.
 Users typically expect to see switches when enabling or disabling features.
 If you use an icon-only button instead, it can confuse users and disrupt the uniformity of the interface.
 So, in these situations, always opt for a [switch](/categories/components/switch/) component.
 It provides a clear, intuitive way for users to understand the state of a feature.

 </section>